Officials: U.S. has intel Taliban don't plan to abide by peace deal

 He added that that pact will not go forward if Taliban leaders break their promises, and he called for a reduction in violence without explicitly condemning the group.

-Two defense officials told NBC News that a recent intelligence assessment says the Taliban will continue to attack Afghan forces as a means of pressuring the government to carry out a prisoner swap.
+Two defense officials said that according to a recent intelligence assessment, the Taliban will continue to attack Afghan forces as a means of pressuring the government to carry out a prisoner swap.

 "The upsurge in violence in parts of Afghanistan over the last couple days is unacceptable.
 In no uncertain terms, violence must be reduced immediately for the peace process to move forward."

-Defense and intelligence officials told NBC News they believe Trump is determined to pull U.S. troops out of Afghanistan regardless of what the Taliban does.
+Defense and intelligence officials said they believe Trump is determined to pull U.S. troops out of Afghanistan regardless of what the Taliban do.

-"Zal Khalilzad is trying to give Trump cover to get him through the election," former CIA official Doug London, who studied the Taliban closely while conducting counterterrorism operations, told NBC News.
+"[Zalmay] Khalilzad is trying to give Trump cover to get him through the election," said former CIA official Doug London, who studied the Taliban closely while conducting counterterrorism operations.

 U.S. and Taliban sign agreement in bid to end America's longest warFeb.
 29, 202001:02

-Trump confirmed he spoke by phone Tuesday with Baradar, a remarkable moment after nearly two decades of war with the group that sheltered Osama bin Laden while he planned the terrorist attacks of Sept.
-11, 2001 against the U.S.
+Trump confirmed he spoke by phone Tuesday with Baradar, a remarkable moment after nearly two decades of war with the group that sheltered Osama bin Laden, the mastermind of the Sept.
+11, 2001, terror attacks on the U.S.

 Trump called it a "very good talk."
 The Taliban said in a statement that Trump called Afghans a "tough people" who "have a great country and I understand that you are fighting for your homeland."

-The Taliban sources say the group will continue to train fighters but plan to wait for the outcome of the intra-Afghan dialogue before officially announcing a spring offensive.
+The Taliban sources say the group will continue to train fighters but plans to wait for the outcome of the intra-Afghan dialogue before officially announcing a spring offensive.

-"Presently we are training around 15,000 fighters in our dozens of training centers across Afghanistan," one commander told NBC News.
+"Presently we are training around 15,000 fighters in our dozens of training centers across Afghanistan," one commander said.
 "As per our agreement with the U.S., we will not carry out attacks in the cities and district headquarters in Afghanistan.
 But we will continue our attacks in the rural areas of the country."

-The Taliban is suspicious that Trump could back out of the withdrawal plan after the U.S. presidential election in November, multiple Taliban sources said.
+The Taliban are suspicious that Trump could back out of the withdrawal plan after the U.S. presidential election in November, multiple Taliban sources said.

 "President Trump is straightforward but then unpredictable and you can expect anything from him," one Taliban representative said.